shahcompbio/igver/README.md

 Conveniently take IGV snapshots in multiple bam files over mutliple regions.

 # Prerequisites
 - The standard way of running `shoot_igv.py` is through singularity.
-But if you have `xvfb-run` installed you can use it as is.
+But if you have `xvfb-run` installed you can use it without singularity. `shoot_igv.py` only uses Python 3 standard libraries so you don't need to install anything else.
 - You need to have a `$HOME/igv` directory with `genomes/hg19.genome` for hg19 or some other genome of your choosing inside it.

+# Call for help
+- Shoot IGV isn't battle-hardened at all; any help/push/feedback will greatly help improving it! :pray:

 # Usage
 - `./shoot_igv.py --help` gives: